EasyRpl: A web-based tool for modelling and analysis of cross-organisational workflows: Workflow modelled in of the running example

 As described earlier, cross-organisational workflows typically have a set of shared resources which are acquired for performing some specific tasks and, when the tasks are finished, these resources are released to be used in other tasks.
 Given this scenario, one of the most relevant information that an organisation need to know is the maximum amount of resources of each type that could be required at the same time.
-To model this behavior, $\rpl$ includes two statements to allocate/free resources: \Abs{hold} and \Abs{release}.
-By means of \Abs{hold}, the $\rpl$ programmer models the allocation of a set of resources needed to perform a specific part of the flow and, with \Abs{release}, the programmer frees the set of resources previously allocated.
-For example, Figure~\ref{fig:simple-rpl-2} shows the code of \Abs{deliver_goods}, where a set of resources (a \textit{driver} and a \textit{van}) is acquired and released in Lines~\ref{ex:send.hold} and~\ref{ex:send.release}, respectively.
+To model this behaviour, $\rpl$ includes two statements to acquire/free resources: \Abs{hold} and \Abs{release}.
+By means of \Abs{hold}, the $\rpl$ programmer models the acquisition of a set of resources needed to perform a specific part of the flow and, with \Abs{release}, the programmer returns the set of allocated resources previously acquired.
+For example, the implementation of method \Abs{deliver_goods} in Figure~\ref{fig:simple-rpl-2} acquires a set of resources (a \textit{driver} and a \textit{van}) in Line~\ref{ex:send.hold} and releases them in Line~\ref{ex:send.release}, respectively.

-Traditional cost analysis techniques~\cite{Albert2012142,albert2011closed,10.1007/978-3-319-28934-2_11,AlbertACGGPR15,10.1007/978-3-662-48288-9_16} are defined for obtaining an upper-bound on the amount of cumulative resources, that is, resources that are never released along the execution.
-However, the cross-organisational workflows modelled in $\rpl$ can, not only allocate and release resources, but also, such resource allocation could be done concurrently.
-The resource analysis defined in~\cite{AlbertCR18} is able to obtain a \textit{peak} upper-bound, expressed in the form of a cost expression, overapproximates the maximum amount of resources that could be allocated simultaneously along the execution of a program modelled in ABS~\cite{johnsen2010abs}.

-This peak analysis combines the \textit{may-happen-in-parallel} analysis~\cite{AlbertFGM15}, which infers the sets of resource allocations that could happen simultaneously, and the resource analysis of ABS programs~\cite{AlbertACGGPR15} to get the resources allocated by each set of allocation sites.
+Traditional cost analysis techniques~\cite{Albert2012142,albert2011closed,10.1007/978-3-319-28934-2_11,AlbertACGGPR15,10.1007/978-3-662-48288-9_16} that are defined for obtaining an upper-bound on the amount of cumulative resources, that is, resources that are never released along the execution, fall short in approximating such an upper-bound since resources in the cross-organisational workflows can be allocated concurrently.
+On the contrary, the resource analysis defined in~\cite{AlbertCR18} is able to obtain a \textit{peak} upper-bound in the form of a cost expression, which over-approximates the maximum amount of resources that could be allocated simultaneously along the execution of an ABS~\cite{johnsen2010abs} program.
+This peak analysis combines the \textit{may-happen-in-parallel} analysis~\cite{AlbertFGM15}, which infers the sets of resource allocations that could occur simultaneously, and the resource analysis~\cite{AlbertACGGPR15} of ABS programs, which obtains the resources allocated by each set of allocation sites.